Blagoje Jovović: Assassination of Ante Pavelić

 Pavelić required hospitalization following the attempt.
 As he recovered, the government of Argentina reached an agreement with Yugoslavia to extradite Pavelić.
 As a result, he fled to Chile before landing in Francisco Franco's Spain.
-He died on 28 December 1959 in Madrid, Spain from complications as a result of the wounds.
+He died on 28 December 1959 in Madrid, Francoist Spain from complications as a result of the wounds.

 By Jovović's own account, he acted on his own, independent of the Yugoslav or any other secret services.
-Most Croat émigrés believed that the Yugoslav state was behind the assassination attempt.
+Some Croat émigrés believed that the Yugoslav state was behind the assassination attempt.
 Jovović stated that he wanted to kill Pavelić in order to "avenge Serbian victims" from the "greatest butcher of Serbs".

-Final years and legacy
+Final years

 In 1999, Jovović visited Yugoslavia for the first time since he left and visited Ostrog, where he met Metropolitan Amfilohije.
 It was there that he first publicly confessed that he was the person responsible for the attempted assassination of Ante Pavelić.
 Jovović died on 2 June 1999 in Rosario, Argentina.